JP-Dakran/DNA_Says/src/README.md

-This folder holds all the files that contain code.
+This folder contains the source file along with a zip file that contains the sounds used.